Terry L. Herdman

 Phone: (540) 231 8793

 Dr. Justin Krometis joined ARC as a Computational Science Specialist in August 2011.
-He oversees user support and documentation and maintains the website and portal.
 Prior to joining Virginia Tech, he spent seven years doing traffic simulations and natural disaster modeling for an emergency management company and a state Department of Transportation.

 Phone: (540) 231 1365

 Dr. James McClure received his bachelor's degree and doctoral degree from the University of North Carolina at Chapel Hill.
 He has extensive experience in heterogeneous parallel programming and is an XSEDE Campus Champion.

 Assistant Director, Development and Fiscal Administration

 Phone: (540) 231 0284

 Alana Romanella's primary responsibilities include: organizing Networked Learning Initiatives workshops, lecture series, and academic events; ARC booth at SuperComputing conference, public awareness, diversity initiatives, and public relations within the university.
 She is an XSEDE Campus Champion and Student Champion mentor.
 She also teaches several courses as a Political Science Adjunct in her free time.